-Use the data from the radar chart to start a discussion.
-Look at areas where perceptions are different (some people indicated we’re at “10” on this and others indicate “2”).
+Now, use the data from the radar chart to start a discussion.
+Examine areas where perceptions differ (some people indicated we’re at “10” on this and others indicate “2”).
 Look at how behaviors affect the team or how the absence of some behaviors affect the team.

 Based on the discussion, ask the team to identify one or two behaviors they want to increase or be more aware of in the next iteration.